NiR-/snappy/doc/faq.md

 ###### *Q*: How to convert page with relative links from stdin / How to use relative media URLs

-*A*: When you convert an HTML file with relative links/media URLs into PDF, you need to either:
+*A*: The fact is: wkhtmltopdf does not know how to resolve your relative links.
+The best it can do is to try to find those relative paths based on it's current working directory.
+Most of the time that fails.
+So, when you convert an HTML file with relative links/media URLs into PDF, you need to either:
 * Switch to absolute links/media URLs
 * Or use `<base></base>` tag to specify what's the base URL of those relative links.